DannyNemer/dantil/README.md

 ```
 <a name="module_danny-util.redirectOutputToFile"></a>
 ### dannyUtil.redirectOutputToFile(path, callback) ⇒ <code>Mixed</code>
 Synchronously writes the output of a function to a file instead of the console.
 Overwrites the file if it already exists.
+Restores output to console if an error is thrown.

 **Kind**: static method of <code>[danny-util](#module_danny-util)</code>
 **Returns**: <code>Mixed</code> - The value returned by `callback`, if any.